Najee Harris Player Prop Bets for NFL Week 6 | Pittsburgh vs. Seattle 10/17/2021

 Matchup vs. Seattle

-- Allowing 145.2 rushing yards per game, the Seahawks have the 31st-ranked run defense in the NFL.
+- The Seahawks allow 145.2 yards per game on the ground, the NFL's 31st-ranked rush defense.

-- The Seahawks have conceded five rushing touchdowns, 15th in the league.
+- This year the Seahawks have given up five rushing TDs.
+They are ranked 15th in the league in that category.

 Recent Performances

-- In last week's matchup with the Broncos, Harris rushed for 122 yards on 23 carries (averaging 5.3 yards per carry) while scoring one touchdown on the ground.
+- Harris put together a 122-yard rushing performance in last week's matchup with the Broncos, carrying the ball 23 times (averaging 5.3 yards per carry) while scoring one touchdown.

 Harris' Pittsburgh Teammates